 Shallow marine quartz sandstones with ammonite casts and limestones with oysters represent the oldest sequence recovered at Site 1261.
 They are overlain by a black shale sequence that dates from upper Cenomanian to Santonian, but most of it is Cenomanian to Turonian with thinner Coniacian and Santonian intervals.
 Occasional clayey bentonite layers indicate the proximity of volcanoes.
-The laminated, coarse-grained foraminiferal limestones in the succession may be related to winnowing, grain flows, or reflect changes in carbonate productivity.
+The laminated, coarse-grained, grained foraminiferal limestones in the succession may be related to winnowing, grain flows, or reflect changes in carbonate productivity.
 Continuous deepening characterizes the remaining Upper Cretaceous succession.
-During the OAE 2, high TOC values and very distinct laminations indicate bottom water anoxia.
+During the OAE-OAE 2, high TOC-TOC values and very distinct laminations indicate bottom bottom water anoxia.
 The top of the black shale interval is a sharp contact between the Santonian and overlying glauconite-rich upper Campanian claystones.
-At present, it is unclear whether the observed glauconite-rich intervals in the black sediment deposits of the Turonian and Coniacian reflect periods of oxygenation, condensation, or both.
+At present, it is unclear whether the observed glauconite-rich intervals in the black sediment deposits of the Turonian and Coniacian reflect periods of oxygenation, condensation-condensation, or both.

-Oxic conditions were established by the late Campanian, when sedimentation on Demerara Rise changed from hemipelagic to pelagic.
+Oxic conditions were established by the upper Campanian late Campanian, when sedimentation on Demerara Rise changed from hemipelagic to pelagic.
 The cyclic pattern of trace fossil abundance, however, suggests that a reduction in bottom water oxygenation recurs.

-Maastrichtian- to Pleistocene-age sediments at Site 1261 consist of pelagic deep marine clayey chalk, claystone, limestone, and clays.
-Sedimentation rates varied from 3.3 m/m.y. in the Maastrichtian, 7 m/m.y. in the Paleocene and early Eocene, to 8.9 m/m.y. in the middle Eocene.
+Maastrichtian Maastrichtian to Pleistocene aged Pleistocene-age sediments at Site 1261 consist of pelagic deep marine clayey chalk, claystone, limestone, and clays.
+Sedimentation rates varied from 3.3 m/ m.y. in the Maastrichtian, 7 m/m.y. in the Paleocene and early Eocene, to 8.9 m/m.y. in the middle Eocene.
 These are the lowest values observed during Leg 207 for these intervals.
-Average sedimentation rates for the upper Miocene-lower Pliocene reach the extremely high values of 65 m/m.y.
-The pelagic succession is interrupted by a few hiatuses-an lower Paleocene hiatus covering ~4 m.y., a ~2.5-m.y. hiatus in the lower Eocene, and a hiatus representing ~31 m.y. covering the upper Eocene, Oligocene, and lower Miocene.
+Average sedimentation rates for the upper Miocene to Miocene-lower Pliocene reach the extremely high values of 65 m/m.y.
+The pelagic succession is interrupted by a few hiatuses: (1) an early lower Paleocene hiatus covering ~4 m.y., (2) a ~2.5-5-m.y. hiatus in the early-lower Eocene, and 4) and a hiatus of representing ~31 m.y. covering the upper Eocene, Oligocene, Oligocene and lower Miocene.
 These hiatuses may reflect periods of slow deposition and/or erosion.